 Under the new law, prices for injected electricity will be calculated retroactively every quarter based on the market prices of solar electricity.
 A minimum price of 4.6 cents will be set at the beginning.
 This base amount will be increased in line with the market price, which will include an amount added to electricity from clean sources, a system designed to pay producers of clean electricity a clean premium.
 The clean premium has not yet been finalised but a provisional figure of 6 cents per kWh has been suggested.

 Adapting prices to changes in the market and consumption patterns makes sense.
 However, the changes could negatively impact the economics of solar panels in Switzerland.
 One avenue to improve this would be to fix the market for solar panels in Switzerland.
 The cost per installed kWp in Switzerland can sometimes be double the cost in Germany.
-Another would be to improve efficiency at the grid level.
+Another would be to improve competition and efficiency at the grid level.
 If grid operators could operate with lower margins they could pay more to those injecting clean electricity.
-Investment in batteries, both locally and at grid level will also be required.
+Investment in batteries, both locally and at grid level will also be required to deal with the volatility of solar production.

 A bit more certainty around the prices paid for the electricity injected into the grid would help too.
 Investors dislike incertainty.
-If prices are regularly cut investors will come to expect more cuts.
-And to compensate they will want higher investment returns to compensate for the risk.
+If prices are regularly cut investors in solar panels will come to expect more cuts.
+And to compensate they will demand higher investment returns to compensate for the risk.

 More on this: